Jose Siri Player Props: Rays vs. Astros

 Jose Siri At The Plate

-- In 43.1% of his games this year, Siri has had at least one RBI.
-He's picked up more than one in 16.9% and driven in three or more of his team's runs in two contests.
+- Siri has driven in a run in 28 games this year (42.4%), including 11 games with more than one RBI (16.7%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.